umbraco/UmbracoDocs/10/umbraco-forms/developer/ajaxforms.md

 This is done by setting the `Umbraco:Forms:Security:EnableAntiForgeryTokenForFormsApi` configuration key to a value of `false`.

 You should then configure an API key `Umbraco:Forms:Security:FormsApiKey`.
-The string value can be any, but it should not be susceptible to a brute force attack.
+The string value can be anything, but it should not be susceptible to a brute force attack.

 With this in place any request to the Forms API will be rejected unless the configured value is provided in an HTTP header named `Api-Key`.